Alike (film)

-Alike is a 2015 3D computer-animated short film directed by Daniel Martínez Lara and Rafa Cano Méndez.
+Alike is a 2015 animated short film directed by Daniel Martínez Lara and Rafa Cano Méndez.
 The animation production took 5 years to complete along with the help of ex-animation student using the free 3D animation application, Blender.
 The animated short is a story of the relationship of a father and his son who live in a society "where order and work ethic literally choke the colour and creativity out of its inhabitants".

 Plot

 The story set in a bleak and colourless city where creativity is no longer present within the environment or the inhabitants.
 However, it is only the two main characters, the father, Copi and his son, Paste, who have colours.
 In the beginning, Copi gets ready for work and prepares Paste for school.

 On the way, the son discovers a coloured character who is a violinist performing in a park, At the end of the day, the dad awaits his son to finish school and embraces him which then regains his colour back.

 As the days go by of the same routine, the teacher forces Paste to be less creative at school which makes the two of them unhappy resulting both of them losing their colour.
 It is until one day the father tries to make his son happy by visiting the violinist at the park.
 However, he is no longer there.
 Instead, the father stands up in the park and mimes the performance of the violinist and brings happiness to his son and himself.